 To generate inverse characters the Microbee reads the character ROM, inverts the pixel data and re-writes it to the PCG RAM.

 The problem here is that when reading the character ROM, FPGABee's memory address decoding wasn't taking into account the 6545's base address registers which selects the smaller character set.
 To fix this I simply exported a signal from the 6545 component and used it in mapping memory reads of the character ROM.

 Most games that I tested worked fine.
 One that showed some obvious problems however was Kilopede which had two display issues - a couple of rows at the top are duplicated and they're supposed to have a grey background.

 The duplicated rows were caused by the video controller's row counter register only being 5 bits (max value 31).
 This game re-programs the video controller to an 8 pixel tall character cell which caused a wrap around issue and the top rows to be displayed a second time.
 Increasing the row counter to 6 bits fixed this.

-The missing grey background colour was caused by a misunderstanding of the insensity flag in the colour values and some simple changes fixed it:
+The missing grey background colour was caused by a misunderstanding of the intensity flag in the colour values and some simple changes fixed it:

 (Note these articles are being retro-written and the original code I showed for generating the colours a few posts ago was already correct)

 All things considered, FPGABee is now working remarkably well and I've not found any other issues.
 Next will be to support multiple disk drives (ie: floppies) and a mechanism for switching disks.